asaratik/SelfieStick/README.md

 Web application

 Steps:
-Install Node and Mongo
+1.Install Node and Mongo
-Install the dependancies using npm install
+2.Install the dependancies using npm install
-Run the application using Node app.js
+3.Run the application using Node app.js